junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Introduced in House
 - 2017-07-11 — Introduced in House
 - 2017-07-11 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-07-12 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2017-07-27 — Committee Consideration and Mark-up Session Held.
+- 2017-07-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-07-27 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2017-11-21 — Placed on the Union Calendar, Calendar No. 310.
+- 2017-11-21 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-418.
+- 2017-11-21 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-418.